 Digital Projects undergird the research and outreach commitments of the CGCM.
 Innovative digital projects open windows into essential issues in World Christianity.
 They are the virtual libraries of the 21st century.
 With our determination to make mission scholarship available to people throughout the world, free of cost, the CGCM sponsors select digital projects in collaboration with the School of Theology Library and with the Digital Initiatives and Open Access program at Boston University.

 The Dictionary of African Christian Biography was founded in 1995 by Dr. Jonathan Bonk and the Overseas Ministries Study Center in New Haven, Connecticut and the initial website went online in 1998.
 It is the preeminent source of information on the founding and expansion of African Christianity.
 In 2012, the DACB moved to Boston University that provides the IT and academic infrastructure for the project.
-Dr. Bonk serves as Executive Director, and Project Manager Michèle Sigg is a doctoral student in the School of Theology.
+Dr. Michèle Sigg currently serves as the Executive Director as well as the Editor of the Journal of African Christian Biography.

 The History of Missiology Website (founded 2003) focuses largely on the Protestant contribution to mission thought and practice, including theologies and strategies, reflections on the encounter between Christianity and other religions, and early observations of various cultures.
 The site consists of two sections: several thousand “classic” texts in mission history (scanned from the Boston University collection with the assistance of Internet Archive), and biographical sketches and texts of prominent mission thinkers from the seventeenth to twentieth century.